Mark Vaile

-Mark Anthony James Vaile AO (born 18 April 1956) is a former deputy prime minister of Australia and former leader of the National Party of Australia.
+Mark Anthony James Vaile AO (born 18 April 1956) is an Australian former politician who served as the 12th deputy prime minister of Australia and the leader of the National Party of Australia from 2005 to 2007, during the final years of the Howard government.
 Vaile is currently a non-executive director of a number of public listed corporations.

 Early life

 Vaile was born in Sydney and worked as a farm machinery retailer and stock and station and real-estate agent before entering politics.
 He was a member of the Greater Taree City Council 1985–93, including three years as deputy mayor.

 Parliamentary career

 Vaile was a member of the Australian House of Representatives between March 1993 and July 2008, representing the Division of Lyne in New South Wales.
 In his first bid for the seat, in the 1993 election, Vaile led over the Liberals by only 233 votes on the third count, despite the seat's long history as a National stronghold.
 Labor had taken a large first-count lead which it held for most of the night, but Vaile won after Liberal preferences flowed overwhelmingly to him.
 However, had 120 votes gone the other way, the Liberals would have taken the seat.
 Vaile was able to revert the seat to its traditional status as a safe National seat in 1996, and he would go on to hold the seat without serious difficulty from then onward.

 He was Assistant National Party Whip 1994–96 and National Party Whip 1996–97.
 In 1997 he was appointed Minister for Transport and Regional Development, and in 1998 he became Minister for Agriculture, Fisheries and Forestry.
 In July 1999, following the resignation of Tim Fischer and the election of John Anderson as National Party leader, he was elected the party's Deputy Leader and became Minister for Trade.
 When John Anderson resigned in 2005, Vaile was elected Leader unopposed.
 On 6 July 2005 he was sworn in as Deputy Prime Minister.

 As Trade Minister, Vaile was involved in the negotiation of the US–Australia Free Trade Agreement, which was opposed by some traditional National Party constituencies such as the sugar industry.